lighttowerguild/HappyBirthday/README.md

-# KaylanBirthday Happy 18th Birthday to Kaylan# HappyBirthday
+# Happy [number]th Birthday to [NAME]
+Photo carosel for Happy Birthday
+Add pictures to the index.html and refreshes every 5 seconds